RobertGardner/teach-full-stack-project-template/README.md

       - The `prepare` script is similar to `postinstall` — it is executed before `install`.
 Specifically for this project it is used to install `husky`.
    1. `deploy`
       - The `deploy` script is used to deploy the project by pushing the `main` branch to the `pub` branch, which triggers the GitHub Action that deploys the project.

----

-## Deployment

-Once you are ready, deployment instructions can be found [HERE](https://github.com/Learning-Fuze/lfz-portfolios/tree/master/deploy-to-elastic-beanstalk)